 Stephanie’s uncle Gordon is a writer of horror fiction.
 But when he dies and leaves her his estate, Stephanie learns that while he may have written horror it certainly wasn’t fiction.
 Pursued by evil forces, Stephanie finds help from an unusual source – the wisecracking skeleton of a dead sorcerer…

 This is probably my favorite of Nora Roberts’ Irish romance novels!
+And, probably my favorite of all the books set in Ireland!
 I really enjoy the characters and would love to visit the town of Ardmore.
 It’s fantastical with fairies and ghosts and the love stories are fun!

 Determined to reevaluate her life, Jude Murray flees America to take refuge in Faerie Hill Cottage, where she immerses herself in the study of Irish Folklore and discovers hope for the future in the magic of the past.